Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-rental-business-licence.md

 ### 3.1 Issuer

-The Municipal Property Rental Business Licence credential is issued by the **City of Vancouver, Business Licenses Division**.
-The City is responsible for the creation, approval, renewal, and revocation of all municipal business licences within its jurisdiction.
+The Rental Property Rental Business Licence credential is issued by **City of Vancouver's Business Licence Office**.
+The issuer municipality is responsible for reviewing business licence applications, approving, issuing, renewing and revoking all municipal business licences within their jurisdiction and in some cases they could delegate such activities to other organizations.

 The City of Vancouver is responsible for:

 - Administering the <a href="https://vancouver.ca/your-government/licence-bylaw.aspx">Business Licence Bylaw</a>, including processing applications, renewals, and amendments to licences.
-- Operating the **Business Licence System of Record (AMANDA)**, which records licence issuance, renewals, revocations, and changes to attributes such as business trade name or location.
+- Operating the **Business Licence System of Record**, which records licence issuance, renewals, revocations, and changes to attributes such as business trade name or location.
 - Reviewing foundational identity, property ownership, and authorization documentation as part of the licensing process.

 ### 3.2 Schema and Credential Definition Governance

-The Municipal Property Rental Business Licence credential definition implements the schema published by the City of Vancouver.
+The Rental Property Rental Business Licence credential definition implements the schema published by the City of Vancouver.
 Both the schema and credential definition are registered on the CANdy Dev Ledger.

 The City of Vancouver may, after appropriate consultation and notification, update the credential definition and/or schema to reflect policy or operational changes.
-Updates will follow the broader municipal credential governance framework and are designed for eventual province-wide interoperability
+Updates will follow the broader municipal credential governance framework and are designed for eventual province-wide interoperability.

 ### 3.3 Issuer Data Source

-The data in the Municipal Property Rental Business Licence credential comes from the City of Vancouver’s Business Licence system (AMANDA).
+The data in the Municipal Property Rental Business Licence credential comes from the City of Vancouver’s Business Licence system.
 The City generates some information directly and verifies others against trusted sources.

 - **Business Licence Filing** – the information provided by or on behalf of the applicant during the licence application or renewal process.
-- **City of Vancouver Business Licence System (AMANDA)** – system-generated data such as licence number, revision number, and timestamps.
+- **City of Vancouver Business Licence System** – system-generated data such as licence number, revision number, and timestamps.
 - **Foundational Identity Verification** – the applicant’s identity is confirmed using the BC Person Credential or other government-issued photo identification.
 - **Property Ownership Verification** – records are checked through the <a href="https://ltsa.ca/">Land Title and Survey Authority (LTSA)</a> to confirm ownership or authorized use of the property.
 - **Authorization Verification** – an Owner’s Letter of Authorization, where applicable, is collected and retained.